Fate/Stay Night: Manga

-The Fate/stay night manga adaptation, illustrated by Datto Nishiwaki, was serialized in Kadokawa Shoten's manga magazine Shōnen Ace between the February 2006 and December 2012 issues.
+The Fate/Stay Night manga adaptation, illustrated by Datto Nishiwaki, was serialized in Kadokawa Shoten's manga magazine Shōnen Ace between February 2006 and December 2012.
 Extras were also published in Ace Assault and Type-Moon Ace.
-The manga combines the Fate and Unlimited Blade Works scenarios of the visual novel and some elements from the Heaven's Feel scenario while ultimately following the Fate scenario.
+The manga combines the Fate and Unlimited Blade Works scenarios of the visual novel and some elements from the Heaven's Feel scenario while primarily following the Fate scenario.
 Twenty tankōbon volumes were released in Japan between May 26, 2006, and November 26, 2012.
-The manga was licensed for an English-language release in North America by Tokyopop in 2007.
-In April 2011, Tokyopop announced that they were shutting down their North American manga publishing division, and volume 11 became the last volume to be released by Tokyopop.
-In 2014, Viz Media's Viz Select imprint released the first ten volumes of Fate/stay night manga digitally.
-A second Fate/stay night manga based entirely on the Heaven's Feel route and illustrated by Taskohna began serialization in the June 2015 issue of Kadokawa Shoten's Young Ace on May 2, 2015.
-A third manga adaptation based entirely on the Unlimited Blade Works route and illustrated by Daisuke Moriyama began serialization in the February 2022 issue of ASCII Media Works' Dengeki Daioh magazine on December 25, 2021.
+The manga was licensed for an English-language release in North America by German-American entertainment company Tokyopop in 2007.
+In April 2011, Tokyopop announced the shutdown of their North American manga publishing division, and the 11th volume of the Fate/Stay Night manga was the last to be released.
+Viz Media's Viz Select imprint had later re-released the first ten volumes of the manga digitally in 2014.

+A second Fate/Stay Night manga based entirely on the Heaven's Feel route was illustrated by Taskohna and began serialization in the June 2015 issue of Kadokawa Shoten's Young Ace on May 2, 2015.
+The third manga adaptation, based on Unlimited Blade Works route was illustrated by Japanese manga artist Daisuke Moriyama and began serialization in December 2021 in ASCII Media Works's manga magazine Dengeki Daioh.

 Himuro no Tenchi Fate/School Life is a comedy 4-koma manga revolving around the everyday life at school of the minor characters of Fate/stay night and Fate/Hollow Ataraxia, specifically the character Kane Himuro, a classmate of Fate/stay night protagonist Shirō Emiya.
-It is serialized in Manga 4-koma Kings Palette from November 25, 2006, and fifteen compiled volumes have been published by Ichijinsha.
+It was written by Eiichirou Mashin and serialized in Manga 4-koma Kings Palette between November 25, 2006, and January 27, 2025, across fifteen compiled volumes published by Ichijinsha.

-A spin-off manga series Fate/kaleid liner Prisma Illya written and illustrated by Hiroyama Hiroshi was first serialized in Comp Ace in 2008 and later released into two bound volumes.
-The series features Illya as a main character where she lives an alternate life as a schoolgirl.
-However, she is chosen by the Magical Stick Ruby and is involved in a quarrel between Rin and Luvia.
-A sequel series titled Fate/Kaleid liner Prisma Illya 2wei! was serialized from 2009 to 2012 and released in five bound volumes.
-A third manga series titled Fate/Kaleid liner Prisma Illya 3rei!! began serialization in 2012.

-In December 2019, Fate/type Redline began publishing in the Type-Moon Comic Ace web magazine.
-It's set in an alternative setting where a boy was sent back in time to a Holy Grail War set in Japan during World War II.